Renalka/Starbucks/README.md

 ### Data Dictionary

-The challenge analyses three separate datasets as contained in the data folder here: profile.json
+The project analyses three separate datasets as contained in the data folder here: profile.json
 It contains the data points like demographics, date of joining, etc., on the various users and members of the rewards program. portfolio.json